-3.19 Coordination of Construction Traffic with Seasonal Agricultural Haulage
+3.20 Coordination of Construction Traffic with Seasonal Agricultural Haulage

-Due to the nature of agricultural activities in the area primarily consisting of livestock grazing, the agricultural haulage along Big Ridge Road is not heavily seasonally dependant, but rather sporadic in nature and irregular in frequency and volumes.
+Due to the nature of agricultural activities in the area primarily consisting of livestock grazing, the agricultural haulage along Big Ridge Road is not heavily seasonally dependent, but rather sporadic in nature and irregular in frequency and volumes.

-There currently exists no property access arrangements that need to be maintained during the upgrade of Big Ridge Road so that farming activities are not compromised.
-A Traffic Control Plan (TCP) will be implemented for the construction of the access roads, in consultation with the property owners who occupy property along Big Ridge Road.
-The TCP will incorporate the access needs of property owners.
+There currently exists no property access arrangements that need to be maintained during the upgrade of Big Ridge Road so that farming activities are not compromised, but regular contact is held with neighbours along the access road.